Murray Bowen: Biography

 Murray Bowen (Lucius Murray Bowen) was born in 1913 as the oldest of five and grew up in the small town of Waverly, Tennessee, where his father was the mayor for some time.

-Bowen earned his BS in 1934 at the University of Tennessee in Knoxville.
+Bowen earned his Bachelor of Science degree in 1934 at the University of Tennessee in Knoxville.
 He received his MD in 1937 at the Medical School of the University of Tennessee in Memphis.
 After that, he had internships at Bellevue Hospital in New York City in 1938 and at the Grasslands Hospital, Valhalla, New York, from 1939 to 1941.
 From 1941 to 1946, he did his military training followed by five years of active duty with Army in the United States and Europe.
 During the war, while working with soldiers, his interest changed from surgery to psychiatry.
 Though he had been accepted for a post-military fellowship in surgery at the Mayo Clinic, in 1946 he started at the Menninger Foundation in Topeka, Kansas, as a fellow in psychiatry and personal psychoanalysis.
 This psychiatric training and experience lasted until 1954.

 From 1954 to 1959, Bowen worked at the National Institute of Mental Health, Bethesda, Maryland.
 He continued to develop the theory based in systematic therapy which viewed the family as an emotional unit, later known as Bowen Theory.
 At that time, family therapy was relatively new to the field of human services.
 Since the inception of Bowen Theory, it has been applied in several human services fields such as social services, education, and leadership development.

 After defining the field of family therapy he started integrating new concepts with the theory, noting that none of this had previously been addressed in the psychological literature.
+The theory he developed is Bowen Family Systems Theory.
 His approach gained national attention within two years of its introduction.